Diabetes Mellitus Type 2 In Adults

 - En Espanol

 Diabetes mellitus type 2 is a disease that affects how your body uses glucose (sugar).
-Insulin is a hormone that helps your body take sugar out of your blood and use it for energy.
-Type 2 diabetes develops because either your body cannot make enough insulin, or you have insulin resistance.
+Insulin helps move sugar out of the blood so it can be used for energy.
+Type 2 diabetes develops because either your body cannot make enough insulin, or it cannot use the insulin correctly.

 AFTER YOU LEAVE: